 - 1. The implants and instruments are provided non-sterile and must be cleaned and sterilized before use.
 Device components should be sterilized using the noted validated sterilization cycle parameters. - 2.
-This device is not approved for screw attachment or fixation to the posterior elements (pedicles) of the cervical, thoracic or lumbar spine. - 3.
-The Anterior Cervical Plate System has not been evaluated for safety and compatibility in the MR environment.
-The Anterior Cervical Plate System has not been tested for heating or migration in the MR environment. - 4.
+This device is not approved for screw attachment or fixation to the posterior elements (pedicles) of the cervical, thoracic or lumbar spine. - B. The KMTI S140 Anterior Cervical Plate System has not been evaluated for safety and compatibility in the MR environment.
+The KMTI S140 Anterior Cervical Plate System has not been tested for heating, migration, or image artifact in the MR environment. - 4.
 If bony fusion does not occur within an expected period of time, the plates and screws may break due to the high and sustained loading of these devices.
 This has been noted in patients with pseudoarthrosis, delayed or non-union and can result in the need to revise the device(s).